werdx64/ttyown/README.md

 Dependencies: python3

 WARNING!
-In file "ttyown.py" replace '<USER>' with your linux username!
+In file "ttyown.py" replace "<USER>" with your linux username!